 Stephen Fanuka continues his work on the $3.5 million Chelsea townhouse renovation in NYC.
 After completely gutting the entire place, he discovers major foundation problems.
 The side wall on every level is tearing away from the back and front, and pure friction is holding the building together.
 Outside, more problems are cropping up when Fanuka tries to drill into the city sewer line to install a main line for the house.
 The bluestone sidewalks in front of the house pose a problem because they are landmarked, and if he breaks one he could get fined and lose his license.

 Stephen Fanuka takes the Chelsea townhouse renovation up a notch, literally.
-He's been contracted to build a 5th story penthouse on top of the existing 4 story townhouse.
-His team painstakingly begins construction of the steel and glass penthouse on the roof of the townhouse when the neighbor interferes and stops work because they claim Fanuka is drilling into his personal wall.
+He's been contracted to build a fifth story penthouse on top of the existing four-story townhouse.
+His team painstakingly begins construction of the steel and glass penthouse on the roof of the townhouse when the neighbor interferes and stops the work, claiming that Fanuka is drilling into his personal wall.
 In the meantime, Fanuka begins work on a Tribeca bathroom renovation.
 He runs into problems when the veining in the stone that he picked out for the floor doesn't line up exactly for his book match design.
 Disaster after disaster could blow this these two projects apart.

 Stephen Fanuka treks out to Long Island to build a custom kitchen island.
 This island is unique: The homeowner wants it to be built out of wood, silver metal, glass and walnut butcher block.
 While talking about the island, Fanuka remembers that the client used to have chickens, but just like a fairy tale, a fox took them.
 He takes it upon himself to build her a chicken coop, complete with two hens from his own father.